AbdalkarimA/iClusterVB/README.md

 ```

     ## ------------------------------------------------------------
-    ## Pre-pocessing and initilizing the model
+    ## Pre-processing and initilizing the model
     ## ------------------------------------------------------------
     ## ------------------------------------------------------------
     ## Running the CAVI algorithm